FlowFuse/website/src/blog/2024/04/how-to-build-an-application-with-node-red-dashboard-2.md

     - dashboard
 ---

 We started developing Dashboard 2.0 a few months ago to replace the outdated Node-RED Dashboard 1.0.
-Initially, our goal was simply to replicate the old features.
-But it is way beyond our expectations.
-With its powerful features and customizable nature, not only does building dashboards become incredibly easy, but also enables the creation of advanced applications that we use regularly.
+Initially, our goal was to replicate the old features and achieve feature parity.
+During the development Dashboard 2.0 has surpassed the deprecated Node-RED Dashboard, and it's now possible to build advanced applications.
+In this guide we'll build a Todo application to guide you through the features and explain how you can build rich and dynamic applications too.

 <!--more-->